CloudMonitor

 Recommendations

-CloudMonitor now supports displaying metrics based on Hologres instance types, including Hologres follower instance, Hologres acceleration instance, Hologres standard instance, and Hologres warehouse instance.
-Different instance types have dedicated metrics to help you better monitor and handle business exceptions.
-We recommend that you switch to monitoring by specific instance type for an improved monitoring experience.
-On the Hologres page in the CloudMonitor console, a region selector is available at the top.
-The tab bar allows you to switch between monitoring views for different instance types, including Hologres follower instance, Hologres acceleration instance, Hologres standard instance, and Hologres warehouse instance.
+CloudMonitor supports metrics by Hologres instance type, including Hologres follower instance, Hologres acceleration instance, Hologres standard instance, and Hologres warehouse instance.
+Each type has dedicated metrics for monitoring and troubleshooting.
+We recommend that you monitor by specific instance type.
+On the Hologres page in the CloudMonitor console, use the region selector at the top and switch between instance types in the tab bar.
 You can click Create Alert Rule or View Alert Rules to manage alerts.

 CloudMonitor metrics